PowerisTsutsun/redditautofeed/README.md

 ^tochannel #channel <subreddit>
 Sets the channel for auto-feed posts for the specified subreddit.

-License
+## 📄 License
 This project is licensed under the MIT License.

-Contributing
-Feel free to fork the repository and submit pull requests if you have any improvements or new features.

 ---

-You can now include these files in your repository on GitHub.
-Enjoy sharing your Discord Reddit Bot!
+## 🤝 Contributions
+Pull requests and suggestions are welcome!
+Feel free to fork the repo and contribute.

+---

+## 💻 Author
+Developed by poweristsutsun (BeruVirusGuard Creator)

+For questions or issues, please open an issue or contact me directly.

+---

+## 🔔 Disclaimer
+This software is for educational purposes only.
+Always use responsibly.